 - How long is each academic term?

-- How many courses do I have to take each quarter?
+- How many courses do I have to take each term?

 - Are there participation requirements